babel/babel-preset-env/README.md

 ### `dirname`

-`string`
+`string`, defaults to `process.cwd()`

-Starting point, from where browserslist config search must be started and ascend to the system root unless it will be found.
+The starting point where the browserslist config search will start, and ascend to the system root until found.

 ### `ignoreBrowserslistConfig`